sberrevoets/scottberrevoets.com/content/2022-09-28-human-factors-choosing-technologies.md

-Title: Human Factors in Choosing Technologies
+Title: Human factors in choosing technologies
 Date: 2022-09-28
 Summary: Discussion on what human factors to consider when choosing to adopt a new technology